-Since former BCG consultant Clayton Christensen first used the words "disruptive innovation" in 1995, nimble startups have challenged incumbents in every field from music to manufacturing.
+Since former BCG consultant Clayton Christensen first used the term "disruptive innovation" in 1995, nimble startups have challenged incumbents in every field from music to manufacturing.
 Now, a tectonic disruption is hitting management consulting just as it has hit many other industries.

 The industries that have proven the most vulnerable to disruption have been those with: